-Not knowing what happens to student loans when you die can cause you a lot of anxiety.
+No one plans for their student loans to outlive them.
+We all expect to have paid off loans for college or graduate school long before middle age, let alone within our lifetimes.
+But it’s important to have a grasp of what happens to student loans when you die.
+Not knowing the policy can cause you a lot of anxiety.
 Will the loan be wiped away?
 Will the burden fall on your parents or spouse?
-Will your estate be responsible?
-The answers can be complex and depend on what kinds of loans you have.
+The answers depend on what kinds of loans you have.

 What Happens to Federal Student Loans?

-Family or friends would need to provide your loan servicer with documentation to confirm the death, usually an original or copy of your death certificate.
+Family or friends would need to provide your loan servicer with that documentation to confirm the death, usually an original or copy of your death certificate.
 They can call your loan servicer to ask about the specific requirements.

-The bottom line is: If you have any kind of federal student loan, you don’t need to worry about your relatives being burdened with the debt if you pass away.
+The bottom line: If you have any kind of federal student loan, you don’t need to worry about your relatives being burdened with the debt if you pass away.

 What Happens to Private Student Loans?